-While not denying that a little of this might be true — this ideal view is certainly the perception they want you to have — I want to make the case, firstly, that the nearly wholesale unsuccessfulness of the CIA has been consistent since its birth, secondly, that its many failures have been outstanding whoppers, thirdly, the agency has disregarded the human and legal rights of many hundreds of thousands – maybe millions – in the process during its history, and fourthly, that the CIA has helped overthrow numerous democratically elected governments whose only crime was to sway left in the Cold War era, and sometimes not even that far to the left.
+While not denying that a little of this might be true — this ideal view is certainly the perception they want you to have — I want to make the case, firstly, that the nearly wholesale unsuccessfulness of the CIA has been consistent since its birth, secondly, that its many failures have been outstanding whoppers, thirdly, the agency has disregarded the human and legal rights of many hundreds of thousands – maybe millions – in the process during its history, fourthly, that the CIA has helped overthrow numerous democratically elected governments whose only crime was to sway left in the Cold War era, and sometimes not even that far to the left, and lastly, that its founder, Allen Dulles, was as close to an outright fascist as any American spook could dare, and who surreptitiously hid Nazis war criminals and brought them into the security system to fight communism.

 Spying on the Soviet Union

 One of the most colossal intelligent deficits was the campaign, lasting over four decades, of gathering intelligence on the Russian Communists.
 The amount of money and human sacrifice to collect almost no information on the Kremlin or the Soviet Union’s satellite governments was embarrassing by any standard.
 For the communists in a closed system to manipulate and bribe their way into information on the open society was sometimes as easy as reading trade magazines.
 On their side of the Iron Curtain, human life was cheap and Western technology essential.
 They got busy and stole it, much as China does today.
 For the West, there was no competing with them.
 To get any respectable information the CIA had to behave like fascists, and still, after all their sins against freedom, they failed to find out the intention of the politburo or the real economic conditions inside the Soviet Union.
 The political system of the West, especially the American Government, and in particularly, their intelligence community, is credited with bringing an end to the Soviet system and the Cold War.
-I want to call this, the Reagan argument.
+I want to call this, the Ronald Reagan argument.
 I think it’s specious.
 It uses intellectual arbitrage, a sort of political smoke and mirrors, where the end result, “Mr. Gorbachev tear down this wall!” is a romantic myth sold to the public as an end in itself whereas the real story is what I call the Bertrand Russell Thesis.
 It is what I think actually happened over time.
-An evil Platonic philosophy, Marxism, was defeated in fits and starts with works like Bolshevism: Practice and Theory, Russell; The Exploitation Theory, Boehm-Bawerk; Planned Chaos, Mises, The Counter-Revolution of Science, Hayek; Atlas Shrugged, Rand; The Red Prussian, Schwartzchild; The Gulag Archipelago, Solzhenitsyn; Land Without Justice, Djilas; The Open Society and Its Enemies, Popper and many other works which revealed the egregious faults with Marxism, communism and totalitarian economies.
+An evil Platonic philosophy, Marxism, was defeated in fits and starts with works like The Exploitation Theory, Planned Chaos, The Counter Revolution of Science, Atlas Shrugged, 1984, The Red Prussian, The Gulag Archipelago, Land Without Justice, The Great Terror, The Open Society, and many other works which revealed the egregious faults with Marxism, communism and totalitarian economies.
 What happened in Russia was an economic and intellectual collapse which with a small political shove, fell over.
 It had nothing to do, or at least, little to do, with the CIA.
-Lenin, Trotsky or Stalin were never the moral and intellectual leaders of Soviet Union, Solzhenitsyn, Sakharov, Djilas and other dissidents held that job from inside the gulag system, labor camps or state prisons.
+Lenin, Trotsky or Stalin were never the moral and intellectual leaders of the Soviet Union, Solzhenitsyn, Sakharov, Djilas and other dissidents held that job from inside the gulag system, labor camps or state prisons.

 Spying on Mao